Designing Fireproof Systems

 I trained and led teams across multiple sites.

-I traveled, taught, built programs, recorded content, delivered results.
+I taught, built programs, recorded content, traveled, and delivered results.

-I designed trauma-informed systems inside my own organization and within others.
+I designed trauma-care systems inside my own organization and within others.

 I worked evenings and weekends.

-I carried the emotional, cognitive, and physiological load of people navigating complex trauma and addiction.
+I carried the emotional, cognitive, and physiological load of building and leading care systems for people navigating complex trauma and addiction.

-At the same time, I was operating within quieter structures of extraction:
+At the same time, I was operating within quieter organizational structures of extraction:

 Sexism.